top of page

 Active Shields

 An active shield also prevents damage from nearby Toxic Portals.
 This protection does not cost shield strength.
-Fighters cannot be recruited while their shields are active.
-And only active shields can block bombs.
-But fighters with active shields cannot take any actions until they deactivate their shields.
-An attack that hits an active shield does not end the player's turn, since that is not considered a failure but rather the intended outcome of the player.
+Fighters cannot be recruited, shoved, or contract illnesses while their shields are active.
+And only active shields can block bombs and turret explosions.

 Shield Comparison